About Paula

 In addition to her ambassador work, Paula is an LLSC local and national volunteer.
 Since 2022 she has been a mentor in the Peer Connections Program, a program which connects survivors with those newly diagnosed.
 Paula’s mentorship has been to new parents diagnosed with blood cancer, especially new mothers.
 She has also been asked to speak both locally and nationally for events such as Light the Night, fundraisers for large Canadian corporations like Carter’s Canada and to international pharmaceutical companies representing patient voice at Bristol Myers Squibb and AbbVie.

-In addition to this advocacy work, Paula brings professional credibility as a former school board executive and a current Director of People and Culture at a children’s hospital in Ottawa, Canada.
+She manages all of this and a brilliant professional career.
+A former educator and school board executive, Paula is currently Director of People and Culture at a children’s hospital in Ottawa, Canada.

 Her most important work is being a mother and stepmother.
 Born and raised in Newfoundland, now living in Ottawa, Ontario, this five-time marathoner is a published nonfiction writer, loves stand-up comedy, true crime, playing golf and drinking coffee from a Yeti.